evelinawahlstrom/MusicFirst-reactNative/README.md

 ## How to install

+The instructions below are for Mac users.

+Before being able to install the app and make it run you need to have React-Native, npm and Xcode installed.

+Npm is the package manager used and the Xcode tool is used to simulate an iPhone to test your app.

 ## Create React Native App with the help of Expo

 **The docs for creating a React Native App can be found [HERE](https://facebook.github.io/react-native/docs/getting-started)**